Eduardo Elsztain: IRSA

-Current business activities
+Cresud

-Elsztain is Chairman, CEO, and a Member of Executive Committee of IRSA, titles he has held since 1991.
 He is Chairman and a Member of the Executive Committee of Cresud, titles he has held since 1994.
 He is Chairman and President of the Executive Committee of Alto Palermo S.A., titles he has held since 1994.
 He is Chairman and Director of Banco Hipotecario SA (of which he has also served as Vice Chairman), titles he has held since 1999.
 He is also the Chairman of the Board and a Director of Brasilagro Companhia Brasileira de Propriedades Agrícolas.
 He owns IRSA, Cresud, and Hipotecario through his holding company IFISA.

-Today Elsztain controls Cresud, of which he owns 38 percent, and owns 65 percent of IRSA through Cresud.
-IRSA is traded on the New York and Buenos Aires stock exchanges.
-As of 2013, Cresud was trading on NASDAQ at a value of $370 million.
+Today Elsztain controls Cresud, of which he owns 38 percent, and owns 65 percent of IRSA through Cresud.As of 2013, Cresud was trading on NASDAQ at a value of $370 million.
 "Except for its holdings in IRSA," according to Haaretz, Cresud "is an agriculture business of only moderate profitability."
 Today Cresud owns 23 million square meters of land and "focuses on acquiring grain and cattle farms, and on milk production."
 During the first decade of the 21st century it was named Argentina's largest meat and grain manufacturer, but it has since sold off some of its farms.

 Elsztain is one of Argentina's leading owner of cereal and soy fields and an influential member of the country's four rural organizations, Sociedad Rural, Federación Agraria Argentina, Confederaciones Rurales Argentinas, and Coninagro.
 In addition to its holdings in IRSA, Cresud holds 36 percent of BrasilAgro, which operates in Argentina, Brazil, Bolivia and Paraguay.
 BrasilArgo controls APSA, a Buenos Aires real-estate company that is traded on the stock exchange and that is valued at $50 million.
 Cresud also holds 30 percent of Argentina's largest mortgage bank, Banco Hipotecario.